Lorentz National Park: Ecological threats

 The main threats to the biodiversity of Lorentz are from commercial logging, forest conversion for plantation agriculture, smallholder agricultural conversion, mining/oil/gas development, illegal road construction, and the illegal species trade.
 Global warming also poses a substantial threat.

 As of 2005, there was no reported commercial logging or other large-scale threats present inside the park.
 There are no currently active forest conversion projects, and agricultural conversion is minimal.
 The illegal species trade is known to be a serious problem.
 The large Freeport gold/copper mining operation has been active for decades to the west and north of the park but is not active inside the park boundaries.
 Oil exploration inside and to the northeast of the park is ongoing.

 The overall health of the biodiversity of Lorentz Park is currently excellent.
 While logging and other threats have yet to materialize, it is likely that this will become a threat in the future.
 Climate change poses a very real threat, but its specific implications for Lorentz are uncertain.

+The construction of the Trans-Papua Highway is expected to see 120 mi of roads extending through the area, some of which will increase access to mining areas within the park.

 Conservation

-The first formal protection of a 3,000 km² core area of the Lorentz landscape was applied by the Dutch Colonial Government in 1919 with the establishment of the Lorentz Nature Monument.
-In 1978, the Indonesian Government established a Strict Nature Reserve with an area of 21,500 km².
-Lorentz National Park was established in 1997, with a total area of 25,056 km², including an eastern extension and coastal and marine areas.
+The first formal protection of a 3,000 km2 core area of the Lorentz landscape was applied by the Dutch Colonial Government in 1919 with the establishment of the Lorentz Nature Monument.
+In 1978, the Indonesian Government established a Strict Nature Reserve with an area of 21,500 km2.
+Lorentz National Park was established in 1997, with a total area of 25,056 km2, including an eastern extension and coastal and marine areas.

-Lorentz National Park was listed as a natural World Heritage Site in 1999, however an area of about 1,500 km² was excluded from listing due to the presence of mining exploration titles within the park.
+Lorentz National Park was listed as a natural World Heritage Site in 1999, however an area of about 1,500 km2 was excluded from listing due to the presence of mining exploration titles within the park.

 As of 2005, there were no park staff or guards assigned to Lorentz.
 However, the park's success largely depends on local communities' understanding of and support for conservation, rather than external enforcement alone.
 Several conservation organizations are working in the Lorentz area.

 In 2006, the Minister of Forestry established a managing structure for Lorentz National Park, the Lorentz National Park Bureau with headquarters in Wamena.
 The Bureau became functional only in 2007, and reached a staffing of 44 in mid-2008.
 However an UNESCO Monitoring Mission in 2008 acknowledged that the capacity of the Bureau was seriously limited due to lack of funding, equipment and experience.